nf-core/modules/README.md

       singularity  mulled-v2-3a59640f3fe1ed11819984087d31d68600200c3f  185a25ca79923df85b58f42deb48f5ac4481e91f-0  wget https://depot.galaxyproject.org/singularity/mulled-v2-3a59640f3fe1ed11819984087d31d68600200c3f:185a25ca79923df85b58f42deb48f5ac4481e91f-0
       ```

-    - These can be used to add to the relevant docker and singularity lines in the PROCESS definition
+    - You can copy and paste the `mulled-*` path into the relevant Docker and Singularity lines in the Nextflow `process` definition of your module
     - To confirm that this is correct.
 Spin up a temporary Docker container

       ```console